-- 1.1 In September, 1993, a detailed Agricultural Land Classification (ALC) was made on 5.2 hectares of land on the western edge of the village of Hawkinge in Kent. - 1.2 The work was conducted under ADAS sub-contracting arrangements by Nick Duncan and Associates and was in response to a commission by MAFF's Land Use Planning Unit to provide information on the quality of agricultural land affected by the potential inclusion of this land in the Shepway District Local Plan. - 1.3 The classification has been made using MAFF's revised guidelines and criteria for grading the quality of agricultural land.
-These guidelines provide a framework for classifying land according to the extent to which its physical or chemical characteristics impose long-term limitations on its use for agriculture. - 1.4 Four soil borings and one soil pit were examined. - 1.5 All of the site (an area of 5.2 ha) has been classified as Grade 2 due to a climatic limitation.
-The soils are deep and generally free-draining.
-There may be a slight wetness limitation on parts of the site but, generally, the combination of prevailing temperature and rainfall act to restrict the land quality on the basis of an overall climatic limitation. - 1.6 The ALC information is shown on the attached map.
+1.1 In September, 1993, a detailed Agricultural Land Classification (ALC) was made on 2.7 hectares of land on the western edge of Stone Hill at Sellindge in Kent.

+1.2 The work was conducted under ADAS sub-contracting arrangements by Nick Duncan and Associates and was in response to a commission by MAFF's Land Use Planning Unit to provide information on the quality of agricultural land affected by the potential inclusion of this land in the Shepway District Local Plan.

+1.3 The classification has been made using MAFF's revised guidelines and criteria for grading the quality of agricultural land.
+These guidelines provide a framework for classifying land according to the extent to which its physical or chemical characteristics impose long-term limitations on its use for agriculture.

+1.4 Three soil borings and one soil pit were examined.

+1.5 All of the agricultural area (0.7 ha) has been classified as Grade 2 due to a minor droughtiness limitation.
+The soils are deep and free-draining but are generally slightly stony throughout and do not have sufficient moisture reserves to satisfy the more demanding crops at critical times of the growing season.
+The rest of the site (2 ha) is classified as Urban.

+1.6 The ALC information is shown on the attached map.
 The information is presented at a scale of 1:5,000; it is accurate at this level but any enlargement would be misleading.
-This map supercedes any previous ALC information for this site. - 1.7 A general description of the grades and sub-grades is provided as an appendix.
+This map supercedes any previous ALC information for this site.

+1.7 A general description of the grades and sub-grades is provided as an appendix.
 The main classes are described in terms of the type of limitation that can occur, the typical cropping range and the expected level and consistency of yield.